GAA announce tight limits on numbers for return of competitive games

 The GAA’s Covid-19 Advisory Group has revised its advice on dealing with a positive test but the text has not yet been finalised.
 Further news is expected in the coming days.

-Meanwhile. the uncertainty over a potential Covid-19 outbreak in West Cork deepened when a third club from the Carbery division, Oliver Plunketts, joined Argideen Rangers and Ballinascarthy in suspending activity pending news on the Covid tests taken by three players from the first two clubs, who had contact with a person who subsequently tested positive.
+Meanwhile, there was some relief in Cork concerning the potential Covid 19 outbreak in the Carbery division.
+On Friday Oliver Plunketts joined Argideen Rangers and Ballinascarthy in suspending activity pending news on Covid tests taken by a number of players in the area after a social contact had tested positive.

+But news emerged that the three players who had been close contacts had tested negative and whereas a couple of other results had yet to come back, of the approximately 10 tested there had been no positives among the casual contacts either.

+The close contacts will continue to self-isolate in accordance with HSE protocols but major disruption appears to have been averted.

 Updated match protocols main points